Being a new father is going to be difficult!

 The movement monitor REALLY helped me get some awesome sleep.
 Many people argue that they do not like the fact it could false alarm but I genuinely believe that I had better sleep because I knew I would be woken in an emergency.

 I made a huge error when my son was born.
 I did not get my wife a push present!

 Mom has just been through the terrible ordeal of childbirth, make her feel special.
 Think about the kind of things that she likes.
 Even something small will show your appreciation for what she has just been through.

 Telling mom that you have just given her a new baby is not enough of a gift!

 Some women like jewelry, some like to relax in the bath.
 It is pretty simple, get mom something that she will love to receive as a gift.
 You could even think about getting something with a personal touch.

 This is one of the most important tips for a new father!

 Chill out, man!
 You’ve got this.

 Your baby is not going to like stressed dad.
 Not.
 At.
 All.
-So, why don’t you be no-stress dad?
+So, why don’t you be one of those ‘no-stress’ fathers?

 Being stressed will affect the two people you have in your new family, mom and baby.
 If you are stressed, then you will simply be passing that stress on to your family.
 Do not do it.

 Find a happy place, find a calming song, become more organized.
 Do these 3 things to ensure you remain as calm as you need to be.